zendesk/samson/plugins/env/README.md

 ## Service to manage environment variables

-Set `CONFIG_SERVICE_URL` and make it return replies to samsons queries, details see `app/models/environment_variable.rb` Returned env variables will be merged with database config.
+To enable reading environment variables from an S3 bucket, set the variables `CONFIG_SERVICE_BUCKET` and `CONFIG_SERVICE_REGION`.
+Returned env variables will be merged with database config.

+For details, see `app/models/environment_variable.rb`

 ## GitHub to manage environment variables